 If you are outside, go to a ditch or low lying area and lie flat in it.
 Mobile homes offer no protection from a tornado, so get out straight away, the same goes for if you are in a car, get out and lie flat down and hope for the best.

 AFTER A TORNADO –

-Turn on radio or tv to get the latest emergency information if possible, and stay indoors until it is safe to do so.
-Stay out of damaged buildings, and watch out for downed electricity power lines.
+Turn on the radio or television to get the latest emergency information if possible and stay indoors until it is safe to do so.
+Stay out of damaged buildings and watch out for downed electricity power lines.
 Give first aid if required and only use the telephone for emergency calls.

 SHORT FACTS ABOUT TORNADOES.

 The cloud that forms a deadly tornado is called a “supercell” cloud.